latent-to/developer-docs/docs/staking-and-delegation/root-claims/managing-root-claims.md

 # Managing Root Claims

-This guide covers how to configure, monitor, and claim root dividends in the Bittensor network.
+This page covers how to configure, monitor, and claim root dividends, i.e. dividends from staking to validators on the Root Subnet.
+See [Root Claim](./index)

 ## Prerequisites